padi/g5_updatable/README.md

 ## Usage

-G5 Updatable exposes a POST route at `/g5_updatable/update`.
+G5 Updatable exposes a POST route at `/g5_updatable/update` that accepts a urn parameter (client identifier within the hub).
 When the route is hit, it will update/create Location and Client data based on the configuration.
 See the [G5-Hub](https://github.com/G5/g5_hub) webhook logic for further info.